 1. Display completed student vessels around the classroom for evaluation.
-Have each student select another student's
+Have each student select another student's vessel to evaluate.

 2. Post a list of the criteria generated by the class in "Ceramics: A Vessel into History—Lesson 1," step 8.
 Ask

 students to interpret and evaluate their peers' vessels in their journals.
 Write the following questions on the

 board or a large sheet of paper.
 Students should respond to each question, describing the work using appropriate vocabulary.

 What makes the object a vessel?

 Using the criteria we established in class, what makes it art?

 What do you think is the culture of the artist?
 Support your conclusion with visual details.

 Pretend you are an archeologist or art historian living in the year 3000 who just discovered this vessel.